Two new competitors have entered Tesla’s space of late. Is TSLA still the best electric vehicle stock among them?

 And second is Workhorse (WKHS), which is valued at “only” $1 billion today but is catching up fast as investors discover the company.

-So let’s take a look at both and see how they stack up compared to Tesla.
+So let’s take a look at both electric vehicle stocks and see how they stack up compared to Tesla.

 Nikola, headquartered in Phoenix, Arizona, has no manufacturing plant and no prototypes of its vehicles, but it does have a good story—as Tesla did 10 years ago—so it’s possible that the company will be a big success.